Peggy Siegal: Marketing strategy

 Connected with New York City's elite, Siegal organizes and hosts private events, including film screenings, to which she invites prominent guests to help the film's reception.
 Her services are in highest demand in the season before award nominations, in particular the Academy Awards.
 Her reputation in the industry has been attributed, by her and others, to carefully selecting the guests she invites to these events.
 According to Siegal, she keeps a list of 30,000 contacts divided by nationality, including filmmakers, artists, writers, and finance professionals.

 Jeffrey Epstein controversy

 In July 2019, after the New York Times reported Siegal's business connection with Jeffrey Epstein, some of Siegal's clients, such as Netflix and FX, canceled their contracts as a result of the Epstein scandal and larger Me Too movement.
-In 2011 Siegel organized an event at Epstein's mansion whose guests included notable people such as Prince Andrew, George Stephanopoulos, Katie Couric, and Chelsea Handler.
+In 2011 Siegal organized an event at Epstein's mansion whose guests included notable people such as Andrew Mountbatten-Windsor, George Stephanopoulos, Katie Couric, and Chelsea Handler.